 Arrowleaf Balsamroot | Jonathan Stone

-Keep an eye out for other gems too, such as elephant's head, iris, bluebells, wild rose, Jacob's ladder, sticky geranium, larkspur, pasque flower, and many more.
-Carrying a local wildflower guidebook can be a fun way to identify these special plants as you go – it’s like a treasure hunt!
+Keep an eye out for even more gems on the trail: elephant's head, wild iris, bluebells, wild rose, Jacob's ladder, sticky geranium, larkspur, pasque flower, and dozens more.
+Carrying a local wildflower guidebook turns the whole adventure into a treasure hunt.

 • Beehive Basin: Famous for its stunning alpine lake and incredible wildflower meadows.